Schagen railway station

 Schagen railway station serves the town of Schagen, Netherlands.
-The station opened on 20 December 1865 and is located on the Den Helder–Amsterdam railway.
+The station, built by Karel Hendrik van Brederode, opened on 20 December 1865 and is located on the Den Helder–Amsterdam railway.
 The train services are operated by Nederlandse Spoorwegen.

 The train station has 3 platforms.
 The line between Schagen and Den Helder is single track and between Schagen and Alkmaar double track.
 The track between Schagen and Heerhugowaard was also single track until 1995.
 In 2009 the station was modernised; some roofs were replaced and two new lifts were built.

 Train services

 The station is served by the following service(s):